 As a composer, Escaich first came to prominence in 1989 when he received the Blumenthal Prize from the Fondation franco-américaine Florence Blumenthal.
 Moreover, his early works have also won great acclaim, among them his saxophone concerto Le Chant des ténèbres and the piece Ad ultimas laudes for mixed chorus.
-To date, Thierry Escaich has written more than one hundred compositions.
-The musician’s numerous prizes include the Prix des lycéens (2002), the Grand Prix de la musique symphonique from the Société des auteurs, compositeurs et éditeurs de musique (2004) and three Victoires de la musique awards in the category “Composer of the Year” (2003, 2006 and 2011).
-Escaich generally writes for the organ, though he also enjoys exploring uncharted musical territory, composing works in all genres and forms.
-His inimitable style can be seen in his more intimate works as well as major opuses, among them Chaconne (2000), Vertiges de la croix for orchestra (2004) and the oratorio Le Dernier Évangile (1999).
-Escaich recently composed music for the New York City Ballet, which premiered in New York in May 2010.
+Escaich’s improvisations for piano and organ provided the music for Frank Borzage’s film Seventh Heaven, having been commissioned by the Louvre in 1999.
+He also composed music for a new production by the New York City Ballet, which premiered in New York in May 2010.

-For several seasons Escaich was the staff composer of the Orchestre National de Lille and the Orchestre National de Lyons as well as the Orchestre de Bretagne.
+For several seasons Escaich was the staff composer of the Orchestre National de Lille and the Orchestre National de Lyon as well as the Orchestre de Bretagne.
 In September 2011 he took up the post of Associate Composer with the Ensemble Orchestral de Paris.